mustbebuilt/react-demo-02/README.md

 ## Backend

-Written in Typescript with Mongoose for a MongoDb Backend In terminal navigate to `backend` and compile typescript with
+Written in Typescript with Mongoose for a MongoDb Backend.

+In terminal navigate to `backend` and compile typescript with

 `tsc`